KatamariJr/dwelling-of-duels/README.md

 The `deadline_*` settings refer to the voting deadline when `voting` is set to `on` and the submission deadline when `voting` is set to off.

+### Front Page Content

+Edit `front-page.md` to add content to the front page of the site under the banner image.
+An example has been provided for you as `front-page_example.cfg` and must be renamed before use.
+This file will be parsed as [Markdown] when you run `build.py`.

+### Artist Links

 Add artist links to the `artist-links.csv` file.

 ## Usage